Al B. Sure!: Personal life

 Al B. Sure! has three sons.
-His eldest son Albert Joseph Brown IV, as Al B. Sure Jr, was featured on the MTV series Rock the Cradle.
-His second son Devin Brown is a hip hop singer and goes by the name of Devin LOUD.
-While publicly dating Niki Haris in 1991, he had a son by Porter, Quincy Brown who was later allegedly adopted by Combs.
+His eldest son Albert Joseph Brown IV, as Al B. Sure!
+Jr, was featured on the MTV series Rock the Cradle.
+His second son Devin Brown is an R&B singer who goes by the name of Devin LOUD.
+While publicly dating Niki Haris in 1991, he had a son by Kim Porter, Quincy Brown, who was later allegedly adopted by mogul music producer Sean "P Diddy" Combs.
 In that same year, he co-wrote a song called "Forever My Lady" in honor of Kim and his son.
 The song was performed by Jodeci and produced by Al B. Sure! and Jodeci-member DeVante Swing.
 He then started a relationship with singer Karyn White in 2012.

 In 2022, it was revealed that Al had suffered from multiple illnesses including renal failure.
 He eventually was intubated and fell into a coma.
-He received a liver transplant, and has been recovering during 2023.
+He received a liver transplant, and has been recovering since 2023.